 Each testing center will be associated with specific costs, rules and requirements.
 The college(s) of your interest may also have certain admission rules and deadlines.
-You must review all these requirements, along with the time required for test preparation, before you decide a date and location for the ATI Testing TEAS.
+You must review all these requirements, along with the time required for test preparation, before you decide a date and location for taking the test.

 Here is a 10-step test preparation plan that will help you succeed in the test:

-Step 1: Visit the ATI website and meet your college admin to gather all the details regarding the test.
+Step 1: Visit the ATI website and meet your college administrator to gather all the details regarding the test.

-Step 2: Buy at-least 3-4 best comprehensive study guides for the ATI Testing TEAS.
+Step 2: Buy at-least 3-4 best comprehensive study guides for preparation.
 We recommend the official ATI TEAS V Study Manual and McGraw-Hill's Nursing School Entrance Exams.